-Maria obtained her PhD from the University of Navarra, Spain.
+Maria obtained her Ph.D. from the University of Navarra, Spain.
 She moved to New York City for her postdoctoral training with Evgeny Nudler at NYU Medical Center, where she became interested in the regulation of the stress response.
-Then, she moved to the laboratory of Robert Singer in Albert Einstein College of Medicine, where she developed single-cell and single-molecule fluorescence microscopy approaches to resolve the stress response.
+Then, she moved to the laboratory of Robert Singer at Albert Einstein College of Medicine, where she developed single-cell and single-molecule fluorescence microscopy approaches to resolving the stress response.

 I am a first-year undergraduate student in life sciences.
 I am very grateful to have the opportunity to learn biochemistry lab techniques and participate in frontier biochemistry research about heat shock response.
 I am very excited to start my first research experience.

 Former Lab Members

 Honor and BIOC 396 Undergraduate Students